 Yellow Ribbon Program

-In order to qualify for financial assistance, you must first be eligible for the Post-9/11 GI Bill.
-Please contact the U.S. Department of Veterans Affairs (VA) to inquire about your eligibility for benefits and to request your Certificate of Eligibility.
+In order to qualify for Yellow Ribbon, you must first be 100% eligible for the Post-9/11 GI Bill.
+Please contact the U.S. Department of Veterans Affairs (VA) to inquire about your eligibility for benefits and request your Certificate of Eligibility.

-- Prior to matriculation, confirm your intent to enroll by submitting your tuition deposit to the Full-Time, Evening & Weekend, or Executive MBA programs.
+- Prior to matriculation, confirm your intent to enroll by submitting your tuition deposit to the Evening & Weekend MBA Program.